microcks/microcks.io/content/news/_index.md

 Version **0.9.2** is a minor bug-fix release embedding a fix for a regression that occurs since **0.9.0** release - and fix was expressly needed by one of our community members ;-)

-Issue #220 make it possible again to retrieve APIs or WebServices contracts using Microcks API.
-Please see [issue #220](https://github.com/microcks/microcks/issues/220) for details.
+[Issue #220](https://github.com/microcks/microcks/issues/220) make it possible again to retrieve APIs or WebServices contracts using Microcks API.
+Please check [details](https://github.com/microcks/microcks/issues/220).

 #### 0.9.1 on 5 May 2020